Lake Placid vacation rentals

 The most scenic way to get to a Lake Placid retreat is by train on the Adirondack line, which runs between New York City and Montreal.
 Hop off at the Westport station and a shuttle bus will transport you the remaining 45 minutes.
 Long-haul bus service also runs from various cities in the region, while commercial flights from Boston land at the small but charming Adirondack Regional Airport (also called Saranac Lake, with the airport code SLK), about a 20-minute car ride from Lake Placid (which you can make by taxi or renting a car).
 For the most convenience and flexibility, driving might still be the key.
 Lake Placid is about two hours north from Albany, two and a half hours south from Montreal, and five hours north from New York City.

 Lake Placid’s knack for snowy scenery shows in its Olympic record.
 The first flakes tend to fall in November and can last through March, with the highest snowfall chances in late December and January.
-Break out your toastiest winter clothes, as winter temperatures range from single digits to the mid-30s Fahrenheit.
+If you’re booking one of the vacation rentals here during winter, pack your toastiest winter clothes, as temperatures range from single digits to the mid-30s Fahrenheit.
 April, May, October, and November tend to hover in the sweater weather zone, usually in the 40s and 50s.
 The summer season, from the end of May to the end of September, hits comfortable highs in the mid-60s to mid-70s, but drops to the 50s after dark, so remember that extra layer — after all, it is mountain weather.

 Right in the village’s center is the 128-acre, mile-long lake, where the activities reflect the seasons.
 In winter, the frozen surface is shared by ice skaters and even tobogganers sliding down a 30-foot jump.
 During the warmer months, runners frequent the 2.7-mile waterfront loop, while kayakers and stand-up paddleboarders take to the waters.
 On the south end, swimming is allowed at Lake Placid Public Beach.